5atoshiNakamoto/5atoshiNakamoto.github.io/canaries/readme.md

 # Warrant Canaries

-The next canary statement is planned to be signed and published within 3 months, before 20, July, 2025.
+The next canary statement is planned to be signed and published within 6 months, before 20, Jan.
+2026.

 *Special note should be taken if no new canary gets published by that time, or if the list of statements change without plausible explanation.*